-Halton Hills provides both the serious and recreational cyclist with a selection of scenic rides.
+Halton Hills provides both the serious and recreational cyclists with a selection of scenic rides.
 From escarpments and valleys to the Greenbelt Cycling Route, pass through the charming hamlets of Glen Williams, Terra Cotta and more beautiful terrain perfect for cyclists.

 Halton Hills approved its first Bicycle Master Plan in 2010 which has since been updated to the Active Transportation Master Plan in 2020.
 Since then, in-town cycling has improved annually with investments in safe cycling infrastructure including bike lanes, multi-use paths, and trails suitable for bicycles.
 Directional signage throughout the Town helps to direct cyclists to the best cycling routes to popular destinations.
 Bicycle repair stations are located at the Georgetown and Acton Branches of the Halton Hills Public Library and at the Gellert Centre.